Soundaryamerak/Demand-planning-python-tableau-Logistics/README.md

 ## Performance parameters

-1. Gradient Boosting emerges as the best performing model with the lowest MAE, RMSE, MSE, and the highest R2 value.
+1. Gradient Boosting shows best performance with the lowest MAE, RMSE, MSE, and the highest R2 value.
 It consistently shows the smallest errors and the best fit to the data.
-2. GB hyperparameter tuning also performs well, closely following the Gradient Boosting model across all metrics.
+2. GB after hyperparameter tuning also performance closely follows the Gradient Boosting model across all metrics.
-3. RF Hyperparameter tuning and RF top features perform reasonably well but are slightly inferior to the Gradient Boosting models.
+3. Random Forest models perform reasonably well but are slightly inferior to the Gradient Boosting models.
-4. RF feature engineering performs the worst across all metrics, indicating it may not be the best approach for this demand forecasting task.

 **The Gradient Boosting model, especially without hyperparameter tuning, appears to be the most effective model for this demand forecasting task.**

 ![image](https://github.com/Soundaryamerak/Demand-planning-python-tableau-Logistics/assets/170541567/b4c6de96-7a50-4c5e-a1b0-199e1ed0844a)

 ## Feature importances

-**Observation**
+**Non-urgent orders and Order Type B** are the most significant features impacting the model's predictions.

+_Point to note: The importance of these two features changes significantly before and after hyperparameter tuning og Gradiant Boosting._

 ![image](https://github.com/Soundaryamerak/Demand-planning-python-tableau-Logistics/assets/170541567/5715759c-cb88-424b-ab2e-72334b7170f8)

 ## Forecast Results

-**Observation**
+**The Gradient Boosting model (orange line) most closely follows the actual demand trend.

 ![image](https://github.com/Soundaryamerak/Demand-planning-python-tableau-Logistics/assets/170541567/b1906170-3be0-442b-b166-d6f0ce0ea19e)